codepath/android_guides/Leveraging-the-GSON-Library.md

 ### HTTP Client Libraries

-We can use any type of HTTP client library with GSON, such as Android Async HTTP Client or Square's Retrofit library.
+We can use any type of HTTP client library with Gson, such as Android Async HTTP Client or Square's Retrofit library.

 #### Android Async HTTP Client